ShiveshNandan/clone_facebook/README.md

 # clone_facebook
-clone website of facebook
-not yet completed....and don't khnow when it gona be completed XD
+clone website (frontend) of facebook... not yet completed....and don't khnow when it gona be completed XD